jamespym/gic-tha/README.md

 - **Text-based PDFs only.** The pipeline uses PyMuPDF text extraction.
 Scanned documents require OCR preprocessing/VLMs.
 Charts and figures are not handled.
 Assuming text-based PDFs, this setup is domain-agnostic, with no finance-specific libraries or prompts.
 - **Single-column layout assumed.** Heading detection heuristics are tuned for single-column structured documents.
 Multi-column layouts (e.g. research paper style) may produce incorrect section boundaries.
 - **Tables are ingested as text blocks.** Numbers lose row/column context after chunking.
 This is the dominant remaining failure mode on numerical queries.
 - **Approximate token counting.** Chunk size is enforced using a `chars_per_token = 4` approximation rather than a tokeniser.
-This is accurate for standard English prose but may overestimate token counts for heavily numeric content, potentially producing chunks longer than intended.
+This is accurate for standard English prose but may underestimate token counts for heavily numeric content, potentially producing chunks longer than intended.

 ## Future Improvements